UrbanLinks/Holistic-WDS-Risk/README.md

   This directory contains:
   - [Data-Cleaning.ipynb](https://github.com/UrbanLinks/Holistic-WDS-Risk/blob/8e6f95337191c92b9653fb64e1c0c43cf6c35ebe/Data/Data-Cleaning.ipynb): This code is used specificly for cleaning the data of Vancouver and making Correlation matrix.
-  - Variable in DAs.csv: The dataset in dissemination areas of Vancouver City which is the input of Data-Cleaning.
+  - [Variable in DAs.csv](https://github.com/UrbanLinks/Holistic-WDS-Risk/blob/3992b2d9518029f91f903e29e3410e1bb0a2cb86/Data/Variable%20in%20DAs.csv): The dataset in dissemination areas of Vancouver City which is the input of Data-Cleaning.

 - **[PCA(principal-component-analysis)](https://github.com/UrbanLinks/Holistic-WDS-Risk/tree/863c58878996d9f04cc1f30be4c272d5e2745962/PCA(principal-component-analysis))**

   This directory contains:
-  - PCA.ipynb: This code is used to apply the Principal Component Analysis (PCA) method on the dataset.
+  - [PCA.ipynb](https://github.com/UrbanLinks/Holistic-WDS-Risk/blob/3992b2d9518029f91f903e29e3410e1bb0a2cb86/PCA(principal-component-analysis)/PCA.ipynb): This code is used to apply the Principal Component Analysis (PCA) method on the dataset.
 The PCA code is responsible for dimensionality reduction and any related data transformations.
-  - Selected_variables.csv: This is the input of PCA method.
+  - [Selected_variables.csv](https://github.com/UrbanLinks/Holistic-WDS-Risk/blob/3992b2d9518029f91f903e29e3410e1bb0a2cb86/PCA(principal-component-analysis)/Selected_variables.csv): This is the input of PCA method.

 - **[Consequences Of Failure(COF)](https://github.com/UrbanLinks/Holistic-WDS-Risk/tree/f3b78f851c7c52dfdbead12e57493b4a4ab3f09a/Consequences%20Of%20Failure(COF))**